 Giant Step Mondays at 303 w/ Ali Shaheed Muhammad

-We return March 3rd, with Ali Shaheed Muhammad from A Tribe Called Quest, for another night of dinner and dancing!
-To add a little extra heat to the evening we invite you to discover the fresh seasonal dishes of Napoli at Louie & Chan (upstairs), then shake off those calories downstairs on the dance floor with Ali and special guest DJ Tuckahoe.
+We return May 5th, with Ali Shaheed Muhammad from A Tribe Called Quest, for another night of dinner and dancing!
+We invite you to come discover the fresh seasonal dishes of Napoli at Louie & Chan (upstairs), then shake off those calories downstairs on the dance floor with Ali.

 FREE w/ RSVP

 Dinner served from 6pm to midnight, music in the basement from 8pm-1am.